hjmschoonvelde/ess_qta_2023/README.md

 - **Readings**
   -  Peterson, A. & Spirling, A., (2018).
 Classification accuracy as a substantive quantity of interest: Measuring polarization in Westminster systems.
 Political Analysis, 26(1): pp. 120– 128.
   - Hager, A. and Hilbig, H., (2020).
-Does public opinion affect political speech?.
+Does public opinion affect political speech?
 American Journal of Political Science, 64(4): pp. 921--937.

 *Day 5 - July 14*